 During the early years of a child’s life, one of the most common stages of play is solitary play.
 It typically occurs in children aged 0-2 years, before they start interacting and playing with other children.

-In solitary play, our little ones are engrossed in their own activities and tend to play independently.
+Our little ones are engrossed in their activities in solitary play and tend to play independently.
 This stage is crucial in developing their imagination, creativity, and problem-solving skills.
 Here, we’d like to share some ideas and activities that are suited for solitary play.

 Toys and activities play a major role in solitary play.
 For toddlers, simple and safe toys such as building blocks, stacking cups, and puzzles can keep them engaged and entertained.
 These toys not only provide fun but also help in the development of fine motor skills and hand-eye coordination.

 Arts and crafts can also be a great way to encourage solitary play.
 Providing our young ones with coloring books, crayons, play dough or clay can stimulate their creativity and foster self-expression.
 We can introduce various forms of craft at this stage, such as finger painting or exploring textures with play dough.

 As our little ones become more mobile, we can incorporate physical activities into their solitary playtime.
 Simple activities like playing with a ball, crawling through tunnels, or climbing on soft blocks can promote their physical development and burn off energy.